dhoeben/esp32-opentherm/README.md

 ### ⬇️ Installation
 1) Download latest release
 2) Use vscode or flash tool to create firmware
+   -> Tested OK on ESPHome software version: 2025.9.3 - 2025.10.1
 3) Flash to your ESP device
 4) Connect ESP device to Opentherm Interface Circuit
 5) Connect Opentherm Interface Circuit to boiler OT+/-